Choosing and getting started in the US region

 1. Open your project in your IDE.

 2. In the SonarQube Cloud US instance, retrieve an issue detected in your project’s code and select the Open in IDE button.
-See Opening issues in the IDE.
+See the Opening issues in your IDE article for instructions to do this from SonarQube Cloud.

 3. You’ll be prompted to confirm the connection of your SonarQube Cloud organization as illustrated below.
-Confirm by selecting the Connect to This SonarQube Cloud Organization button.
+Confirm by selecting Connect to This SonarQube Cloud Organization.

 If the project opened in the IDE matches the SonarQube Cloud project, project binding is also performed.
 You’ll be notified about the successful organization connection and/or project binding.